timotejroiko/discord.js-light/README.md

 });
 ```

-Unlike its predecessor, discord.js-light does not include prefix managers or command handlers, it does however feature auto-login, auto sharding (via internal sharding) and default logging of connection events and errors.
+Unlike its predecessor, discord.js-light attempts to deliver a cleaner discord.js experience, it does not include prefix managers or command handlers.
+It does however include a few convenience methods and functions, as well as an optional auto-login, opinionated default client settings (internal sharding, intents, disableMentions, sweeping, etc...) and logging of connection events and errors enabled by default.
 PM2 cluster support was also removed to be reworked as a separate feature in the future.

 ## Caching

-This library alters caching behavior by extending and modifying a few of discord.js's original classes as follows:
+This library alters caching behavior by extending and modifying a few of discord.js's original classes and functions as follows:

 * Users are not cached.
 Relevant events contain a temporary User object or partial instead.
 Users can be manually cached by using `client.users.fetch(id)`.
 This will not cache the guild member.
 * Channels are not cached.
 Relevant events contain a temporary Channel object or partial instead.
 Channels can be manually cached by using `client.channels.fetch(id)`.
 This will not cache the channel in the guild.